 Sgt.
-Lawrence Robert Alberg was born on October 21, 1918, in Brainerd, Minnesota, to Emil R. Alberg and Clara Tollefson-Alberg and had a sister and half-brother.
+Lawrence Robert Alberg was born on October 21, 1918, in Brainerd, Minnesota, to Emil R. Alberg and Clara Tollefson-Alberg and had a sister.
+His mother died in 1928. and his father would marry Lucy May Dixon.
 The family resided at 312 5th Avenue Northwest.
 He left school after completing grammar school and went to work as an automotive mechanic.
-At some point, he enlisted in the Minnesota National Guard.
+His stepmother passed away in 1940.

 The soldiers’ second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
 For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.